 - Increased Scale, Scope and Diversification.
 Universal's management believes that the combination of Universal and LINC will create a combined company with increased scale and scope.
 It believes that the combined companies will substantially increase Universal's consolidated revenues, and provide services to a broader base of customers at various points across the logistics and transportation solutions market, including intermodal transportation that Universal cannot currently provide.
 Universal's management believes that the combined company will also be better diversified, reducing customer concentration and broadening revenue opportunities. - Complementary Businesses.
-Universal's management believes that Universal and LINC have complementary businesses, which will provide the combined company with a stronger growth platform and a more diversified base, and will provide opportunities in attractive markets currently under-serviced by Universal, such as the oil and gas industry and markets that require employee truck drivers.
-It also believes that the combined company will have strategic opportunities to grow each business with potential cross-company opportunities, as it will be able to service multiple needs for current customers. - Increased Margins and Growth.
+Universal's management believes that Universal and LINC have complementary businesses, which will provide the combined company with a stronger growth platform and a more diversified base, and will provide opportunities in attractive markets currently under-serviced by Universal.
+For example, in the oil and gas industry, LINC can provide value-added services at intermediate and supply chain endpoints for equipment and pipe handling, storage and inventory control.
+These services complement Universal's transportation capabilities.
+Additionally, some markets require employee truck drivers and vendor-owned equipment rather than owner-operator provided equipment to deliver transportation services.
+A substantial portion of LINC's transportation services

+- are provided using its own employees and tractors.
+Universal's management also believes that the combined company will have strategic opportunities to grow each business with potential cross-company opportunities, as it will be able to service multiple needs for current customers. - Increased Margins and Growth.
 Universal's management believes that the merger should increase Universal's aggregate margins.
 LINC currently earns a higher margin on its sales than Universal does and Universal's management believes that combined companies should have a consolidated operating margin higher than Universal operates at currently.
 Further, Universal's management views logistics companies as having stronger growth prospects than Universal's current business, and thus believes that the combination should permit Universal to pursue that opportunity for growth. - Combined Expertise.
 Universal's management believes that the merger will combine complementary areas of expertise of each company.
-It expects that the combined company will be able to draw upon the intellectual capital, technical expertise, processes, practices and experience of a deeper, more diverse workforce and leverage the best practices of Universal and LINC.

-• Enhanced Market Profile.
+It expects that the combined company will be able to draw upon the intellectual capital, technical expertise, processes, practices and experience of a deeper, more diverse workforce and leverage the best practices of Universal and LINC. - Enhanced Market Profile.
 Following the merger, Universal's management expects that Universal will have a larger market capitalization, which is expected to enhance the equity market profile of Universal.
 Additionally, Mr. Matthew Moroun stated in a press release issued upon announcement of the transaction that although the Moroun family currently expects to remain controlling shareholders of Universal, the Moroun family understands that some of Universal's institutional shareholders would prefer additional liquidity, and the Moroun family may at the appropriate time seek liquidity for a portion of their shares depending on market conditions, investment opportunities, liquidity needs and other factors.